 It’s recommended to submit applications at least six weeks before the deadline.
 You should expect to receive a formal acceptance or rejection approximately one to two months after the deadline has passed.

-Therefore, there will be little time to apply for a visa, you need to take action as fast as possible.
+Therefore, there will be little time to apply for a visa; you must take action as quickly as possible.

-According to the Academic Ranking of World Universities 2018, Netherlands has 12 and Germany has no less than 38 universities in the top 500 universities in the world.
-But this might be only to the total number of the university in each coutry, Germany has so many!
+According to the Academic Ranking of World Universities 2018, the Netherlands has 12, and Germany has no less than 38 universities in the top 500 universities in the world.

-Dutch universities usually relatively young and modern institutions, offering higher standard facilities when it comes to technology and material.
+Dutch universities are usually relatively young and modern institutions, offering higher standard facilities regarding technology and material.

-The lectures and seminars are held in English, which makes them much more appealing for foreigners, in fact, most Dutch universities are indeed highly popular with foreigners.
+The lectures and seminars are in English, making them much more appealing to foreigners; in fact, most Dutch universities are highly popular with foreigners.

-Many English-taught programs and native English-speaking teachers surely give the Netherlands an upper advantage in entire Europe.
+Many English-taught programs and native English-speaking teachers surely give the Netherlands an upper advantage in Europe.

 The studies are often very practical oriented with a lot of group work and many presentations.

-In general, the system is more adaptable and flexible, also in terms of degrees, for instance, few Master degrees even don’t require a Bachelor but a certain amount of related work experience, which is a new approach to education and nearly unheard of in Germany.
+In general, the system is more adaptable and flexible; also, in terms of degrees, for instance, few Master’s degrees don’t require a Bachelor’s but a certain amount of related work experience, which is a new approach to education and nearly unheard of in Germany.

-The QS World University Rankings 2019 includes 13 universities in the Netherlands, all ranked within the world’s top 350, and an impressive 7 of these are within the global top 150.
+The QS World University Rankings 2019 includes 13 universities in the Netherlands, all ranked within the world’s top 350, and an impressive seven are within the global top 150.

-The nation’s highest-ranking institution is the Delft University of Technology at place 52 in the world, with the University of Amsterdam and Eindhoven University of Technology not too far behind, at 57 and 99 respectively.
-The Netherlands can’t be less proud of its quality of education.
+The nation’s highest-ranking institution is the Delft University of Technology at 52 in the world, with the University of Amsterdam and Eindhoven University of Technology not too far behind, at 57 and 99, respectively.
+The Netherlands couldn’t be less proud of its quality of education.

-Same as Germany Dutch high education system is divided on Research Universities, Universities of Applied Science.
+Similar to Germany, the Dutch high education system is divided into Research Universities and Universities of Applied Science.

-In comparison to Germany – Dutch Bachelor programs often take up to 4 years to complete, which is one year longer than in the neighboring country.
+Compared to Germany – Dutch Bachelor’s programs often take up to 4 years to complete, which is one year longer than in the neighboring country.

-The German education system and German degree have a very good reputation worldwide, and therefore a significant number of foreigners study at German universities.
+The German education system and degrees have an excellent reputation worldwide, so many foreigners study at German universities.

-Germany has more universities than all other European counties (currently 429), also a big focus on research.
+Germany has more universities than other European counties (currently 429) and a big focus on research.
 Some of them have been consistently ranked among the world’s best universities.

-German specialists and scientists are known worldwide for a high level of knowledge, experience, and expertise.
+German specialists and scientists are known worldwide for their high level of knowledge, experience, and expertise.

-Most universities and colleges in Germany are public, they receive funding from the state governments.
-In addition to public institutions, there are now more than 121 private universities and colleges, which provide officially recognized degrees.
+Most universities and colleges in Germany are public; they receive funding from the state governments.
+In addition to public institutions, more than 121 private universities and colleges now provide officially recognized degrees.

 A majority of all universities are Universities of Applied Sciences.
-They offer a more practically oriented education that is adapted to the demands of professional life.
+They offer a more practically oriented education adapted to the demands of professional life.

 Dutch people are also very friendly and more relaxed there as well as open to other newcomers.
 Especially their English skills make Dutch students approachable and perfect party buddies, but if you’re looking to form solid friendships with them, you should learn some Dutch.

-Because Germany is such a big country and a favorite student destination, you are going to meet a lot of other international students, but you can also mix with local ones.
+Because Germany is such a large country and a favorite student destination, you are going to meet a lot of other international students, but you can also mix with local ones.

-As a student there, you will have a lot to do in your free time.
-Germany is a perfect country to go for a beer, do some sports or outdoors, chill at the many parks or by the rivers.
-If you like to travel Germany will spoil you with many destinations and places to visit.
+You will have a lot to do in your free time as a student there.
+Germany is a perfect country to go for a beer, do some sports or outdoors, and relax at the many parks or by the rivers.
+If you like to travel, Germany will spoil you with many destinations and places to visit.

 Germans like their routines and schedules a lot.
 Professors are no exception.
 Being an organized student will get you their respect, so you’d better get used to sticking to deadlines.

-In the Netherlands, higher education isn’t free as in Germany and students will need to pay the following fees for a bachelor program:
+In the Netherlands, higher education isn’t free as in Germany, and students will need to pay the following fees for a bachelor’s program: